ChalittaKhampachua/AnimeWithSSLPinning/README.md

 # myanimelist
-This app for learning ssl planing
+This app for learning SSL Pinning